The Alluring Charm and Beauty of the Greek Isles

 Cave of Papafragas Milos, Cyclades Greece

 Folegandros has often been considered one of the more off-the-beaten-path islands for visitors.
-The location is between Milos and Santorini, making it more accessible for travelers also seeing the other two islands.
+Its location between Milos and Santorini makes it more accessible for travelers who want to see the other two islands.

 Beaches on this island have remote coves and bays that are exciting to visit by boat.
 The area around the Panagia church is one of the top places to view the sunset on this island.